Overview

 cd libupnpp-bindings

-sudo make install
+ninja && sudo ninja install

-There are a number of small example scripts in the samples/ directory to try things out.
+There are a number of small example scripts in the 'samples/' directory to try things out.

 Annex: full description of the listDevices data